 (Photo :by corrado forlno)

-Broccoletti di rapa as the greens called inside Italy, rapini greens are one of the most sought after ingredients in the Southern Italian cuisine.
-Orecchiette alle cime di rapa is one of the Apulian pasta dish.
+Broccoletti di rapa as the greens called inside Italy; rapini greens are one of the most sought after ingredients in the Southern Italian cuisine.
+Orecchiette alle cime di rapa is one of the Apulian pasta dishes.

-Chopped rapini sautéed in olive oil with garlic is a popular side dish in Europe.
+Chopped rapini sautéed in olive oil with garlic is a traditional side dish in Europe.

-Finely chopped rapini can be added in quiche.
+Finely chopped rapini can be added in the quiche.

 Broccoli raab greens contain oxalic acid, a naturally-occurring substance found in some cruciferous vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-It is therefore, people with known oxalate urinary stone disease advised to avoid eating vegetables belonging to Brassica/cruciferous family.
+It is, therefore, individuals with known oxalate urinary stone disease advised to avoid eating vegetables belonging to Brassica/cruciferous family.

 Because of its high vitamin-K content, patients taking anti-coagulants such as warfarin are encouraged to avoid this food since it increases the vitamin K concentration in the blood, which is what the drugs are often attempting to lower.
-This may advertently raise the effective-dose of the drug.
+It might advertently raise the effective dose of the drug.

-Being brassica family greens, raab may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.
+Being a brassica family of greens rabe may also contain goitrogens.
+Excessive amounts of goitrogens in the food may interfere with thyroid hormone production and can precipitate thyroxin hormone deficiency in individuals with thyroid dysfunction.
+(Medical Disclaimer.